W. C. Handy

 He began his musical career as a cornet soloist and bandmaster with minstrel shows.
 One of his earliest engagements was with the World's Columbian Exposition in Chicago in 1893.

 Shortly after his marriage to Elizabeth Price in 1896, he was invited to join a minstrel group called "Mahara's Minstrels."
-In their three-year tour, they traveled to Chicago, Texas, and Oklahoma, through Tennessee, Georgia, and Florida to Cuba.
+In their three-year tour, they traveled to Chicago, Texas, Oklahoma, Tennessee, Georgia, and Florida to Cuba.
 Upon their return, they traveled north through Alabama and stopped to perform in Huntsville.
 He and his wife decided to stay with relatives in his nearby hometown of Florence, both having grown tired of traveling on the road.
 On June 29, 1900, in Florence, Elizabeth gave birth to the first (a daughter, Lucille) of their six children.

 About that time, William Hooper Councill, the president of Alabama Agricultural and Mechanical College for Negroes (AAMC) (today named Alabama Agricultural and Mechanical University) in Normal, approached Handy about teaching music.
 At the time, AAMC and Tuskegee Institute were the only colleges for Blacks in Alabama.
 Handy accepted Councill's offer and became a faculty member teaching music there from 1900 to 1902.